NamanMathur77/practice_log/C#/Day2/README.md

 struct are value type and class are reference type

 ### Memory
-struct are stored in heap and class are stored in heap
+struct are stored in stack and class are stored in heap

 ### Copy
 struct are copied by value and class are copied by reference